Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3350 - Mobile Application/🟦9 # Data Storage - Shared Preferences/🟩1 @ Shared Preferences.md

 };
 prefs.registerOnSharedPreferenceChangeListener(listener);

-// we kept a reference to the listen so we can unregister it later
+// we kept a reference to the listener so we can unregister it later
 ```